This story is a revised version of Not Always Easy, the original of which was posted to the Nifty Archive a couple of years ago.

 Paul looked over toward Ben and saw the new boy.
 It didn't take me long before I realised that I hadn't restarted the conversation at all, but instead I'd just caused Paul to be totally distracted by the guy chatting to Ben.
 For the next few minutes the conversation did continue, but it was clear that Paul had other things on his mind.
 He must fancy the guy with Ben, I thought, though I couldn't see why.
 Apart from his unusual shade of ginger-brown hair there was nothing particularly interesting about him.

 Later, when Paul went to the drinks table he was looking intently at the ginger-haired boy and suddenly stopped dead in his tracks.
-He stood there for what seemed like ages, and after a while Ben left the room.
-Paul wasted no time in dashing over and chatting to the boy.
+He stood there for what seemed like ages and after a while, when Ben left the room, Paul wasted no time in dashing over and chatting to the boy.
 Obviously they got on well because as Ben came back into the room Paul scribbled something, probably his phone number, on a piece of paper and gave it to the boy.

-When I got to the pub I found there were actually two strippers that night, the first one was at 9 o'clock and the second was scheduled for 10 o'clock.
-The first stripper had a nice face and looked to be in his mid-twenties.
-Although it was quite exciting to see a young guy like that stripping in public, he was a hunk with great bulging muscles, so he was really my 'type'.
+When I got to the pub I found there were actually two strippers that night, the first one was at nine o'clock and the second was scheduled for ten o'clock.
+The first stripper had a nice face and looked to be in his mid-twenties, and although it was quite exciting to see a young guy like that stripping in public, he was a hunk with great bulging muscles so he was really my 'type'.
 In between the two acts a very drunk guy came over to my table and I recognised him as the person who had once introduced himself to me and Steve as Ben's boyfriend, Sam.

 Sam was getting a bit too friendly for my liking, so I thought I'd put him off by asking about Ben.
 He told me that they'd split up and that Ben was probably studying for his final exams, though Sam didn't know for sure and didn't really care.
 Certainly Sam didn't seem upset about the break-up and when I questioned him about that, he told me that they would have had to break up soon anyway as Ben would be returning to Malaysia after his finals.
 Then Sam appeared quite gleeful as he told me that Ben would be entering into an arranged marriage as soon as he got back home.
 Shortly after that the second stripper came on, and as an excuse to get away from Sam, I moved away to get a better view.

-At the start of the last week of our holidays, Steve began to show more anxiety over the looming A-level exams and he decided he should stay home and study.
+At the start of the last week of our holidays Steve began to show more anxiety over the looming A-level exams and decided he should stay home and study.
 It was Saturday, the weather was nice, and I didn't want to stay at home so I decided to go for a wander round town.
 While I was browsing through CDs in Virgin, I looked up toward the cashiers' counter and saw the ginger-haired boy from the GLYG Easter party.
-I idly wondered what had happened after I'd last seen him with Ben.
-As my eyes drifted away from the boy, I noticed Paul standing by the exit and my heart began to beat faster.
+I idly wondered what had happened after I'd last seen him with Ben, then as my eyes drifted away from the boy, I noticed Paul standing by the exit and my heart began to beat faster.

-Standing next to Paul was another boy who appeared to be a slighly younger version of Paul and when I saw them both laugh I could see they had identical smiles.
-I guessed that the younger boy was Paul's brother and that they must have been waitting for 'Ginger-hair' because he went to join them and all three left the shop together.
+Standing next to Paul was another boy who appeared to be a slightly younger version of hin and when I saw them both laugh I could see they had identical smiles.
+I guessed that the younger boy was Paul's brother and that they must have been waiting for 'Ginger-hair' because he went to join them and then all three left the shop together.
 This may seem creepy, but I couldn't resist the urge to follow them.
-I wanted to speak to Paul, or even just be close to him, but I was afraid of rejection - and any rejection would be even more embarrassing in front of Paul's companions.
+I wanted to speak to Paul, or even just be close to him, but I was afraid of rejection, especially as any rejection would be even more embarrassing in front of Paul's companions.

-Maybe Paul and 'Ginger-hair' were just friends, but that still wouldn't mean that Paul might be interested in me as a boyfriend.
+Maybe Paul and 'Ginger-hair' were just friends, but that still wouldn't mean that Paul might be interested in me.
 On the other hand, Paul seemed to have enjoyed being with me and Steve, so maybe Paul would want to be my friend even if he already had a boyfriend.
 I decided that I wanted to try to become friends with Paul, even though I really wanted to be much more than just friends.
 Yet how would it feel to be just his friend if I knew we could never be more than friends?
-Well, as Steve often said to me: 'we won't know till we try'...
+Well, as Steve often said to me: 'we won't know until we try'.

 Then Paul introduced me to his brother, John, who up until that time had been keeping himself in the background.
-Suddenly I was horrified by my lack of discretion - I had asked Paul about boyfriends when his younger brother almost certainly could hear me.
-Maybe I had inadvertently outed him to his brother...'Oh god!'
+Suddenly I was horrified by my lack of discretion in asking Paul about boyfriends when his younger brother almost certainly could hear me.
+Maybe I had inadvertently outed him to his brother.
+'Oh god!'
 I thought to myself, 'me and my big mouth!'.
 Fortunately, John already knew all about his brother and though he wasn't gay himself he seemed very comfortable with Paul's sexuality.

 I was very pleased when Paul invited me to join them for some tea and cakes, and I happily took part in their search for a suitable cafe.
 Having found somewhere we sat chatting while we waited for our order, and it seemed to me from the way Paul looked at Rob that there was some special bond there despite the fact they denied being boyfriends.
 Paul explained that Rob and he were at the same school and the reason he'd gone over and given Rob his number at the party was because he was worried about the possibility that Ben might hurt Rob.

-Then I remembered the last few times I'd seen Mike.
-He was with Steve's ex-girlfriend.
-Yes Sue, the very same girl that I was still pretty sure had been involved when I was beaten up.
-Really, I should have thought before I spoke, but I just blurted out that it was a pity that Mike was involved with a girl like Sue.
+Then I remembered the last few times I'd seen Mike and that on those occasions he was with Steve's ex-girlfriend, Sue, the very same girl that I was still pretty sure had been involved when I was beaten up.
+Really, I should have thought before I spoke, but I just blurted out that it was a pity that Mike was involved with a girl like her.

-John immediately challenged me and I knew that it was really stupid of me to say anything.
-Paul, John and Rob were clearly very close and I was an outsider, so there was no way I could let them see my point of view without antagonising them.
+John immediately challenged me and I knew that it had been really stupid of me to say anything.
+Paul, John and Rob were clearly very close and I was an outsider, so there was no way I could get across my point of view without antagonising them.
 After all, they didn't know about me being beaten up.
 In fact they didn't know anything about me or even what sort of person I was, and I had just insulted their best friend's girlfriend!
 John was annoyed, Paul was frowning and Rob looked surprised.
-Here I was, trying hard to make friends and instead I seemed to be making enemies, so I decided that rather than explain my remark it would be best to sooth them with an apology.
+Here I was, trying hard to make friends and instead I seemed to be making enemies, so I decided that rather than explain my remark it would be best to soothe them with an apology.

 Fortunately things calmed down and as we enjoyed our cakes we seemed to become much more friendly.
 Paul and Rob went to the toilet while we waited for our bill and I took the opportunity to try to be better friends with John and maybe make him an ally.
 I also wanted to pass on a message for Paul before he and Rob returned, so I wrote down my phone number on a paper napkin and gave it to John, asking him to give it to Paul when they were alone and to tell Paul I'd like him to call me.

 That night I was so nervous that I couldn't keep still and could hardly eat dinner.
 I kept wondering if Paul would phone me and how he would react to the message I sent via John.
-As the I evening wore on, I even wondered if John had passed on my message.
-When my phone did ring my heart skipped a beat and I answered immediately.
+As the I evening wore on and I still hadn't heard from Paul, I even wondered if John had passed on my message.
+When my phone did eventually ring my heart skipped a beat and I answered immediately.
 The sound of Paul's voice produced butterflies in my stomach but also made me so happy that my voice must have sounded like that of an excited schoolgirl.